-Project Facilities: The Project site, the Project Buildings and the Project Equipment, as the same may at any time exist.
+Project Facilities: The Project Site, the Project Buildings and the Project Equipment, as the same may at any time exist.

-Project Site: The land or interests in land described in the Loan Agreement owned by the Corporation or to be acquired by the Corporation as part of the Project, but only that portion of such land acquired with proceeds of the Bonds, or on which any Project Buildings or Project Equipment are or will be located or otherwise improved as part of the Project.
+Project Site: The land or interests in land described in the Loan Agreement owned by the Corporation, but only that portion of land on which any Project Buildings or Project Equipment are or will be located or otherwise improved as part of the Project.